DFuqua23/Active-Directory-Corp-Lab/03-Troubleshooting.md

 ## 🛠️ Troubleshooting

-This section highlights additional troubleshooting tasks I performed in the Active Directory lab environment.
+This guide documents practical troubleshooting steps to use in setting up this home Active Directory lab:

--DNS NETWORK CONNECTIVITY
-- FAILED LOGIN IN EVENT VIEWER
-- CONNECTIVITY TO THE DC
--